 Source: Asha Bangalore, Northern Trust - Daily Global Commentary, August 5, 2009.

-Asha Bangalore (Northern Trust): ISM manufacturing report - overall tone
+Asha Bangalore (Northern Trust): ISM manufacturing report - overall tone is positive

 "The ISM manufacturing survey for July shows a distinct improvement, with several of the sub-indexes posting readings exceeding 50.
 Index levels above 50 indicate growth, while readings below 50 denote a contraction in factory activity.
 In July, indexes tracking production, new orders, supplier deliveries, inventories, exports, backlogs, prices, and imports posted above 50 readings.
 The employment (45.6 vs. 40.7 in June) and inventories indexes (33.5 vs. 30.8) also advanced in July but they are holding below 50.0.
 Historically, the composite index crosses fifty at the end of a recession or several months after a trough is established.

 "As the table shows, with the exception of the early part of the post-war period, the ISM composite index and indexes measuring new orders, production, and supplier delivery recorded readings above 50.0 after the trough of a business cycle.
 If history is a guide, today's survey results of the factory sector sets up grand expectations for the economy and the factory sector.
 Additional data will be needed to confirm that the factory sector and economy are both turning around."